orix-software/orix-software.github.io/docs/kernel/primitives/xfread.md

 ```

+!!! tip "See [fread](../../home/orixsdk) macro from orix-sdk to use it "

-!!! fail "XFREAD does not manage multiples opened files before kernel 2022.4.1 "
+!!! fail "XFREAD does not manage multiples opened files before kernel 2022.4 "